Jillur Quddus • 1 September 2020

 - Entry Level - Certified Entry-Level Python Programmer (PCEP) certification.

-Enables individuals to validate their knowledge of fundamental computer programming concepts including data types, functions, conditions, loops and the basics of Python programming language syntax, semantics and its runtime environment.
+Enables individuals to validate their knowledge of fundamental computer programming concepts including data types, functions, conditions, loops and the basics of Python programming language syntax, semantics and its runtime environment. - Associate - Certified Associate in Python Programming (PCAP) certification.

-Enables individuals to validate their knowledge of general computer programming concepts including everying in the PCEP syllabus plus conditional execution, loops, intermediate Python programming syntax, semantics and its runtime environment, object oriented programming, general coding techniques and best practices.
+Enables individuals to validate their knowledge of general computer programming concepts including everying in the PCEP syllabus plus conditional execution, loops, intermediate Python programming syntax, semantics and its runtime environment, object oriented programming, general coding techniques and best practices. - Professional - Certified Professional in Python Programming (PCPP 1 and PCPP 2) certification.

 Enables individuals to validate their professional credentials as an advanced Python software developer including everything in the PCEP and PCAP syllabuses plus advanced object oriented programming, mathematics, science and engineering-oriented Python modules, graphical user interface (GUI) programming, network programming, testing principles and techniques, software design patterns, database programming, and creating complete software services and systems.